A popular Japanese joke about some nationalities

 Personally, I don’t like this kind of too-much peer pressure embedded in the Japanese society, but I guess we must admit its big advantage in business on the other hand.
 A mutual monitoring system enables us to have good quality control, though it’s highly likely to impede creativity at the same time.
 You can count on the quality of our products, while Japan’s economic position has been going down.
 You can see the good result of it in the regime change from Japanese electronics and car manufacturers to GAFA.

 For any companies in Japan, people like me are difficult to manage.
-Surprisingly enough, CondeHouse still keeps me around, allows me to do what I want, and even promoted me, though some of the directors may regret.
+Surprisingly enough, CondeHouse still keeps me around, allows me to do what I want, and even promoted and added me to the board members, though some of the directors may regret.
 Accordingly, you can expect a lot from us, even in terms of creativity!

 Shungo Ijima